kul-sudo/eportal-deprecated/README.md

 <br>

 # Controls <a id="controls"></a>
-At the bottom part of the window, there can found 3 buttons and one drop-down list:
+At the bottom part of the window, there can found three buttons and one drop-down list:
 <br>
 * the drop-down list beneath "Which body properties to display": use this drop-down list for selecting which property you want to be displayed near each body on the evolution field
 * ? (question mark): calling the window with the guidance
 * refresh: refreshing the evolution
 * ▷/⏸︎: press ▷ to start/resume the evolution; press ⏸︎ to pause the evolution

-At the right part of the window, there can be found 2 sections: Selected species and Evolution:
+At the right part of the window, there can be found two sections: Selected species and Evolution:

 Selected species: